Home / Academics / Programs / Health Sciences / Healthcare Certificates

 MEDA 1800 | Phlebotomy Principles in Practice | 3 |

-Apprentices must be 18 years of age or older and have a high school diploma or the equivalent.
-Apprentices must also be employed by a registered apprenticeship sponsor.
+The apprentice must be 18-years of age or older, have a high school diploma or the equivalent, and be continuously employed by a registered apprenticeship sponsor.

 Course Number | Course | Credits |